-Backflow Prevention Goes Next Level
+Backflow Prevention Goes Online

 Don’t Hamper Your Connection With a Bad Decision

-Another thing that’s been evolving over the last several years is the standards of municipalities and water purveyors for backflow prevention valves on commercial facilities.
-Our illustrated guide, “Trends in Backflow Prevention” covers key topics including water supply safety, types of backflow, and types of valves.
+Another development over the last several two decades is the revision of codes with states and municipalities, as well as water purveyors for backflow prevention valves on commercial facilities.
+Our illustrated guide, Trends in Backflow Prevention, covers key topics including water supply safety, types of backflow and valve types.
 It’s a great resource for engineers and executives responsible for commercial water supply and infrastructure.